baoshan/linguist_http/README.md

 To get it, clone the repo and run Bundler to install its dependencies.

-The linguist library is not published as a rubygem, so the project reference (a forked) Linguist as a Git in its Gemfile.
+The linguist library is not published as a rubygem, so the project reference (a forked version of) Linguist as a Git source in its Gemfile.

 ```
 git clone git@github.com:baoshan/linguist_http